franciscojdg/TempoAndGenreExtractor/README.md

 ## Thesis

 The aim of this project was to find a good architecture for a neural network that predicts tempo and genre from short music audio clips.
+The final model is a CNN that predicts tempo and genre simultaneously for short audio clips.

 The [thesis](https://github.com/franciscojdg/TempoAndGenreExtractor/blob/master/Master%20Thesis/Memoria_TFM_DeepLearning_FranciscoJDuraGaliana.pdf) is written in Spanish but I will start adding english notebooks to describe the process.